-Data contained in EveryStat comes from federal agencies like the Centers for Disease Control and Prevention (CDC), the Agency for Healthcare Research and Quality (AHRQ), and the Federal Bureau of Investigation (FBI).
+Most data presented in EveryStat come from federal agencies like the Centers for Disease Control and Prevention (CDC) and the Agency for Healthcare Research and Quality (AHRQ).

-For cost and nonfatal firearm injuries estimates, Everytown worked with external researchers Ted R. Miller and David Swedler at Pacific Institute for Research and Evaluation (PIRE) to provide state-level analyses.
-For police shootings, Everytown reports data from Mapping Police Violence because of under reporting in the CDC data.
+For cost and nonfatal firearm injuries estimates, Everytown worked with external researchers Ted R. Miller and David Swedler at the Pacific Institute for Research and Evaluation (PIRE) to provide state-level analyses.
+For shootings by police, Everytown reports data from Mapping Police Violence because of underreporting in the CDC data.

 Further details on the data sources and analysis used in EveryStat can be found in our methodology.

 Absolutely.
-The data behind EveryStat is available for users to download as Excel files.
+The data behind EveryStat are available for users to download as Excel files.
 Links to the datasets are provided on our methodology page.

-Each of the datasets used has a different timeline for updates, but most are released annually.
+Each of the datasets used has a different timeline for updates, but most are released annually one to three years after the death or injury.
 For a full explanation of data sources and the most recent version available on EveryStat, check out our methodology.

 Standardized, comprehensive data on firearm injuries and deaths are limited and often only published one to three years after the fact.
 Information on the data sources and the most recent available version are listed on our methodology page.

 No, it’s not that simple.
 When policy changes overlap with changes in gun violence, we merely have evidence of correlation, not causation.
-It may be the case that some other changes (e.g., increased funding, innovative programming, changes in policing strategies, population changes, etc.) simultaneously occurred, and these could also play a role in driving increases or decreases in gun violence.
+It may be the case that some other changes (e.g., increased funding, innovative programming, changes in policing strategies, and population changes) simultaneously occurred, and these could also play a role in driving increases or decreases in gun violence.
 Without scientific testing and statistical control for other variables, it is not accurate to claim that policy change alone was responsible for the changes in gun deaths.
-To compare the strength of state gun laws, track trends over time, and identify gaps in the gun laws in your state, check out the Gun Law Navigator.
-It is the largest historical database of modern U.S. gun laws, drawing on Everytown for Gun Safety’s survey of state gun laws back to 1991.
+To compare the strength of states’ gun laws, track trends over time, and identify gaps in the gun laws in your state, check out Everytown’s Gun Law Navigator and Gun Law Rankings websites.

 State fact sheets that include key EveryStat facts can be accessed by clicking State PDFs at the top of this page, or by clicking here.

-Publicly available data and research on homicides involving firearms among LGBTQ people are limited due to lack of data on sexual orientation and gender identity included in death records.
-Data on firearm homicides involving transgender and gender nonconforming people is compiled in real-time by Everytown through the tracking of media reports.
-A comparable database on homicides among cisgender LGBTQ people does not yet exist.
+Publicly available data and research on homicides involving firearms against LGBTQ+ people are limited due to lack of data on sexual orientation and gender identity in death records.
+Data on firearm homicides involving transgender and gender nonconforming people is compiled in real time by Everytown through tracking of media reports.
+A comparable database on homicides among cisgender LGBTQ+ people does not yet exist.